zsiki/GeoEasy/doc/reference_guide.rst

 Calculate refraction and Earth curve:
-	turn on to consider the affect of refraction and Earth curve for distances longer than 400 meters
+	turn on to consider the affect of refraction and Earth curve for distances longer than 400 meters, it is used in triginometric height calculation

 Decimals in results:
 	number of figures after the decimal point in the Calculation results